Follow You (Imagine Dragons song): Commercial performance

 "Follow You" peaked at No. 68 on the Billboard Hot 100.
 The song also wrapped the group's quickest climb to No. 1 on Alternative Airplay, usurping the seven-week ascents for "Believer" in 2017 and "Natural" in 2018.
 That same week, it had 5.1 million audience impressions, up 15% from the previous week, according to MRC Data.

-Nearly two months after leading Billboard's Alternative Airplay chart, "Follow You" went number one the all-rock-format, audience-based Rock & Alternative Airplay survey, rising 2-1 on the list dated June 19.
+Nearly two months after leading Billboard's Alternative Airplay chart, "Follow You" went No. 1 on the all-rock-format, audience-based Rock & Alternative Airplay survey, rising 2–1 on the list dated June 19.

-The song reigns with 7 million audience impressions, up 2%, in the week ending June 13, according to MRC Data.
+The song garnered 7 million audience impressions, up 2%, in the week ending June 13, according to MRC Data.

+In September 2023, for the 35th anniversary of Alternative Airplay, Billboard published a list of the top 100 most successful songs in the chart's history; "Follow You" was ranked at No. 49.

 Music video

-The music video involves It's Always Sunny in Philadelphia stars Kaitlin Olson and creator Rob McElhenney, who was given this concert for his birthday, despite Imagine Dragons being Kaitlyn's favorite and Rob's favorite being The Killers, who, like ID, come from Las Vegas.
-Both of them imagine different wild fantasies while hearing them perform "Follow You".
-After the song, both of them leave, to which Dan Reynolds tells them they have 10 more songs to perform, though the two still leave "before they play Radioactive".
+The music video for "Follow You" premiered on March 16, 2021.
+It features It's Always Sunny in Philadelphia stars Kaitlin Olson and Rob McElhenney.
+The concert depicted in the video was a birthday gift for McElhenney, although Imagine Dragons is Olson's favorite band, while McElhenney prefers The Killers.
+Both bands are based in Las Vegas.
+During the performance of "Follow You", Olson and McElhenney each imagine a series of increasingly wild fantasies involving the band.
+After the song ends, they begin to leave, prompting lead singer Dan Reynolds to tell them the band still has ten songs left to perform.
+The pair continues to exit, with a reference that they leave "before they play 'Radioactive'".
+The music video was filmed at the Venetian Theater in Las Vegas and directed by Matt Eastin.